Mandatory requirements

 Program outline

-To earn this certificate, you are required to successfully complete the two courses listed below and an industry Ride Along.
-You must complete EMRG 007 Emergency Medical Response: Core to Advanced before taking the EMRG 102 ITLS Basic Provider course.
-You may book your 16-hour Ride Along requirement after you have completed the EMRG 007 final exam (theory and in-person components), however, you may not participate in your booked Ride Along shifts until you have completed EMRG 102 with a passing grade.
+To earn this certificate, you are required to successfully complete the two courses listed below, including a 16-hour industry practicum.
+We strongly recommend completing EMRG 007 Emergency Medical Response: Core to Advanced before taking the EMRG 102 ITLS Basic Provider course, as it provides the foundation for the advanced concepts covered in the course.
+You may book your practicum after completing the EMRG 007 final exam (theory and in-person components); however, you may not participate in practicum shifts until you have completed EMRG 102 with a passing grade.

 Required courses & electives